cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the multiplying factor of this specific motor relative to the others that have the same name.
+- The `multiplier` field specifies the multiplying factor of this specific motor relative to that of the other motors that share the same name.
 This field only has an effect if coupled motors are present (i.e. multiple motors in a robot that share the same name).
 If two motors share the same name and they have respectively a multiplier of 2 and 4, when giving a velocity command to the first, the second will also receive it but will impose twice the velocity (and will have half the available torque).
 The value of this field cannot be zero.

+> **Note**: there is no requirement to have a motor with `multiplier` 1.
+If a motor has multiplier 2, and a second one has multiplier 4, the latter will move twice as fast if a velocity command is given to the first.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.